FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/pluggable_authentication.md

 ## Plug-in deployment

-The custom authentication logic (plug-in) is packaged as .jar file that follows the set of conventions described in the <a href="https://docs.axway.com/bundle/SecureTransport_55_DeveloperGuide_allOS_en_HTML5/page/Content/DevelopersGuide/ab_custom/pluggable_authentication_developer.htm" class="MCXref xref">Developer Guide</a>.
+The custom authentication logic (plug-in) is packaged as .jar file that follows the set of conventions described in the [Developer Guide](https://docs.axway.com/bundle/SecureTransport_55_DeveloperGuide_allOS_en_HTML5/page/Content/DevelopersGuide/ab_custom/pluggable_authentication_developer.htm).

 To deploy an authentication plug-in, place its JAR file in the `/<st_dir>/plugins/authentication/` directory, and restart the Admin and the TM daemons.